 My son runs ahead of my husband and I on a thin path that trails off into mudflats.
 We’ve parked along a narrow road that stops abruptly in front of a dike.
-We cannot see the water.
-But we can see, just barely, the tops of cattails.
+We cannot see the water but we can see, just barely, the tops of cattails.
 We have come here, to the Skagit River delta in western Washington, to look for birds.
 Snowy owls to be exact.
-We want to take part in what has been called one of the most spectacular and unbelievable wildlife events in decades.
-Thousands of these birds have been spotted across the northern US with the highest number in the Rockies and the Pacific Northwest.
+We want to take part in what has been called one of the most spectacular wildlife events in decades.
+Thousands of snowy owls have been spotted across the northern US with the highest number in the Rockies and the Pacific Northwest.
 We see picture after picture from friends and listen to wild ecstatic exclamations of discovery.
 All winter we’ve scouted along the river near home in hopes that they might travel inland and we could have our owl moment.
 But that hasn’t happened so today we travel down downriver to the delta.

 My son is running over the flattened grasses along the river channel, waving his seven year old arms and shouting for us.
 We hear a great blue heron croak, and rasp, then lift slowly to fly away just above his head.
 It is just us now.
 We catch him and give instructions in quietness.
 We’ll never see any birds this way we moan.
 My husband wanders off with his camera, long lens and tripod in hopes of finding birds.

-My son crawls up onto a fat log, an old growth cedar with a giant root ball still attached, though the roots are bare and grown through with grass.
+I watch as my son crawls up onto a fat log – an old growth cedar with a giant root ball still attached, though the roots are bare and grown through with grass.
 The log has travelled downstream from the mountains.
 The entire mudflat here is strewn with these logs; remnants of floods and high waters, souvenirs of the grand trees that grace the slopes above us.
 He stands up and walks along the top of the log.
 It’s long straight trunk slopes downward into the cattails.
 I follow.
 My son bends over and pulls at the browned broken leaves of the cattails.

 “What are these,” he asks?